fan2/mkdocs/docs/blog/posts/elf/plt-puts-r2debug.md

 According to the mapping relationship, LOAD0's first section is `.interp`, of whose vaddr is 0xaaaadc760238.
 As `readelf -lW a.out` indicated, it should be aligned at 0x10000(64K), so the segment vaddr is 0xaaaadc760000.

+!!! question "vaddr of LOAD1"

-> Why is the vaddr of LOAD1 segment is 0xaaaadc770d90, not 0xaaaadc770000?
+    Why is the vaddr of the LOAD1 segment shown as 0xaaaadc770d90 and not 0xaaaadc770000?
+    It seems to be the vaddr of the first section `.init_array`.

 ## imports/relocations